 2/4th Field Workshops, 11th Recovery Section.
 Taken on Strength at Darwin, no date.

-In 1933 Stan was living at Walpole where he was a ‘Sustenance worker’ for Thyne (Company or family) fishing at Wilsons Inlet.
+In 1933 Stan was recorded a ‘Sustenance worker’ for Thyne (Company or family) fishing at Wilsons Inlet, Denmark.

 In 1939 Stan Neale was recorded in the Walpole directory as a labourer.
 It is believed he moved to WA minefields after this time.

 Unfortunately this Honour Plaque for Stanley Edward Neale includes an incorrect death date.
 He died 28 February 1945.